SheebaGS/amazon-project/README.md

-# Basic Automation Project
+# Basic Automation Project - Amazon
 ## Automation Testing Concepts

-*Automation to cover basic test functionalities and core concepts*
+*Automation test to test adding an item to the cart for a certain quantity and asserting expected cost*

 **Java 8**